Retirements average after last year's record

 Lack of state aid will be challenge for schools

-Two words can probably be used to best sum up the 2011-12 school year for the Waukesha School District and Superintendent Todd Gray: challenging and rewarding.
+Two words can probably be used to best sum up the 2011-12 school year for the Waukesha School District and Superintendent Todd Gray: Challenging, but also rewarding.

-Challenging because state aid continues to drop for his district and rewarding since Gray and his staff helped navigate one of the largest school districts in the state through it.
+Challenging because state aid continues to drop for his district.
+And rewarding since he and his staff helped navigate one of the largest school districts in the state through it.

 "I think we had a very, very good year despite some of the negative things that have happened," Gray said.
 "The teachers stepped up, ignored the problems, and I think the community can be very proud of the teaching staff and what they do on a day-to-day basis.

 "The same thing can be said about the administration.
 I was really happy with everyone in the district.
 I'd like to believe we came together for a common purpose."

 The year opened with plenty of new faces roaming the halls at the 27 elementary, middle and high schools as the district replaced a record number of teachers who retired after the 2010-11 school year.

 In total, 130 teachers stepped aside, many of whom cited the passage of Act 10 by the state Legislature and Gov. Scott Walker as a reason for retiring.

 Act 10 curbed collective bargaining for most public employees and required that they pay 5.8 percent to their Wisconsin Retirement System funds and 12.6 percent of their health insurance premiums.

 This year, however, the retirement number for Waukesha School District employees dropped back to more average numbers.

 "I think we'll have between 35 to 40," Gray said.
 "Typically, we have between 35 and 50.
 Last year, with everything going on with Act 10 (budget-repair bill) and Act 32 (2011-13 biennial budget bill), many teachers thought it was best to retire.
 But this was after we had a very low number two years ago."